ethereum/EIPs/EIPS/eip-XXXX.md

 ----

+## Rationale

+The standard is extending and clarifying current custom lists such as from Arbitrum and Optimism as referenced in the [Motivation](#motivation) or the [Tokenlist Project](https://tokenlists.org/) to improve clarity, security and encourage adoption by non-Web3 native entities.

+---

 ## Security Considerations

 There are no additional security requirements apart from the warnings that URIs utilized in implementations of this standard might be direct to malicious resources such as websites, and that implementers should ensure that data utilized for a canonical token list is secure and correct.
 Since this standard is focused on a data schema and its data properties there are no additional security considerations from for example homoglyph attacks (see [CVE-2021-42574](#CVE-2021-42574)).